Back to blog

 eni.enabled=falseWe are not using the native AWS ENI datapath.

-egressMasqueradeInterfacesIn order to limit the network interface on which masquerading should be performed, the option is used.
+egressMasqueradeInterfacesThe option is used to limit the network interface on which masquerading should be performed.

 hubble.metrics.enabledHubble metrics configuration